dapr/cli/README.md

 The init command will install Dapr to a Kubernetes cluster.
 For more advanced use cases, use our [Helm Chart](https://github.com/dapr/dapr/tree/master/charts/dapr).

-*Note: The default namespace is dapr-system*
+*Note: The default namespace is dapr-system.
+The installation will appear under the name `dapr` for Helm*

 ```
 $ dapr init -k